moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 #### Folded style `>`

-Use `>` to split code over multiple lines; each newline is interpreted as a space hence
+Use `>` to split code over multiple lines; each newline is interpreted as a space (unless the newline is on an empty line or after a differently indented line) hence

 ```
   description: >